Satellite-im/UplinkWeb/README.md

 4 - On another user in uplinkweb, update their profile status message to include `btc:<their-testnet-address>` for example: `btc:tb1pa94qy59l3cxuau4m2vxzlc4flj0yma2pkwz4kd5u6y2ygpdzrlwqescp06` They can find their testnet address in their Unisat. (or use the same unisat, but create a 2nd account)

 5 - Now in a conversation with them, when you open up their profile popup, if it detects an address in their status message, it will show a button to send 100 sat.
-Click it and the request will be forwarded to Unisat for you to approve the transation.
+Click it and the request will be forwarded to Unisat for you to approve the transaction.

 ## Contributing